Causation, Measurement Relevance and No-conspiracy in EPR: EPR from a phenomenological point of view

-The case of spin measurements is different just for reasons similar to those concerning the orthodox critique above.
-For in such a view it seems difficult to maintain that a property, which is not taken to exist, is in any sense responsible for an outcome.
-However, there seem to be good intuitive grounds to say that if one takes it that there is some causal connection between the unmeasured quantum system and the measured outcomes, this will include some feature exclusive to the system itself.
-In the EPR context, in fact, it is very often assumed that the spin-singlet state itself ---or perhaps some factor closely related to it--- is causally relevant to the EPR outcomes.\footnote{This is indeed commonplace.
-See, for instance \cite{cartwright1987}, \cite{cartwright-jones1991}, \cite{cartwright-chang1993}, \cite{healey1992a}, \cite{vanfraassen1982a}, or more recently \cite{price1994} or \cite{suarez2007}.}
+Note however that measurement operations need not be taken as the only relevant causal factors of the common causes.
+In particular, there seem to be good intuitive grounds to say that the postulated common cause events will include some characteristic feature of the system at hand.
+It is very often assumed that the spin-singlet state itself ---or perhaps some factor closely related to it--- is causally relevant to the EPR outcomes.\footnote{This is indeed commonplace~\citep{cartwright1987, cartwright-jones1991, cartwright-chang1993, healey1992, price1994, suarez2007, vanfraassen1982a}.} Finally, the postulated common causes will not necessarily be deterministic, i.e.~their occurrence will not necessarily entail that the corresponding outcomes will occur with certainty.